software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 4. Add a Thymeleaf template for the user registration form
 5. Add a UserController controller class and a method for rendering the user registration form
 6. Add a method for the UserController class that saves the user to the database
+7. Add validation for username and password
-7. Add a "Register" link to the navigation bar
+8. Add a "Register" link to the navigation bar

 For the _second user story_, the Developers came up with the following tasks: